Hike Oregon

 Terrain difficulty: Moderate (large rocks on the Whitewater trail with some exposure).

-Trail usage: Heavy on weekends
+Trail usage: Heavy

 Where to set up your tent: Russell Lake (there are 4 designated campsites around the lake.
 If they are full, head over to Scout Lake or Bays Lake where you will find 20 campsites around those two lakes).